sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/adminui.rst

    :align: left

 Clicking the button opens a dialog that allows the device to be assigned.
-The **Assignment Details** tab shows the hardware id for the device along with a dropdown for choosing which site the device will be assigned to.
+The **Assignment Details** tab shows the hardware id for the device that will be assigned.

 .. image:: /_static/images/userguide/device-assign-details.png
    :width: 100%